-Students who do not meet the expectations of the Academy (grade(s) of C or lower and/or concerns about their habits of mind) will be reviewed for consideration for transition back to their sending schools or local public schools for their senior year.
+Students who do not meet the expectations of Mass Academy (grade(s) of C or lower and/or concerns about their habits ofmind) will be reviewed for consideration for transition back to their sending schools or local public schools for their senior year.
 See section "Promotion to Senior Year" for more details.